1Hive/disputable-delay-app/docs/techincal-guide.md

 ## Questions, Comments, and Concerns

-If you'd like to talk to us about this contract, please reach out to our [insert team chat channel here].
+If you'd like to talk to us about this contract, please reach out to our dev team.
+The best place to reach us is the #dev channel on [1Hive Keybase chat](https://1hive.org/contribute/keybase).

 <br />